 Did the non-denominational gift rabbit bring everyone shiny new comics this weekend?
 If not, don’t cry into your melting chocolate egg—this week is stuffed full of sequential goodness in the lead-up to C2E2, the Midwest’s premiere comic convention.
 Whether you’re heading to Chicago or merely plan to follow along from the comfort of your computer, nab some of the fine offerings below to tide you over.
 Dark Horse drops work from a trio of living legends (Mike Mignola and Gary Gianni on a Hellboy OGN and Geof Darrow back in the Shaolin Cowboy saddle), Image offers southern-fried bloodsuckers and sex-doll-obsessed serial killers, Jeff Lemire helps initiate a brand-new comic imprint and Marvel releases several debuts, including a Steranko’d Nick Fury series.
 Finish those taxes and get lost in the panel gutters.

-Mike Mignola, Gary Gianni
+Writers: Mike Mignola, Gary Gianni

 Artists: Gary Gianni, Dave Stewart